 Met parking cancelled the parking charge notice straight away once the McDonalds manager had spoken to them.
 When I rang a few minutes later, Met confirmed that the charge had been wiped off their system.

 So if you get a Met parking charge when at McDonalds this is what to do – assuming that you are actually a bona fide customer and are not abusing their parking (which is what caused McDonalds to get Met Parking involved).

 - Go and speak to the McDonalds Manager and explain that you are a regular customer and hadn’t seen the signs in the car park, or the kids were playing in the play area.
 It is important that you are honest, polite and reasonable and to show that you were not abusing their car park.

-- If he agrees to help, the Manager can phone or email Met Parking to request that the charge be cancelled.
-It seems that Met Parking will take the Manager’s word and cancel it straight away as happened to me.
+- If he agrees to help, the Manager can phone or email Met Parking to request that the charge is cancelled.
+It seems that Met Parking will take the Manager’s word and cancel it straight, as happened to me.